Junyoungson808/resty/README.md

 - Running tests on my project seem to all be broken or have errors.
 Was not able to find a solution yet.
 Once I find the solution will fix. -10/25/2022

-- No Blockers, completed the tests and fixed the previous blocker. input is now working properly and can take in different URL's and display data from the different API's.
+- No Blockers, completed the tests and fixed the previous blocker. input is now working properly and can take in different URL's and display data from the different API's. -10/26/2022

+- No Blockers. -10/27/2022